Walter S. Trumbull

-Walter S. Trumbull (1880–1961) was an American sportswriter in the 20th century.
+Walter Slater Trumbull (4 December 1880 Chicago – 18 October 1961 Newtown, Connecticut) was an American sportswriter in the 20th century.

 He resided in Newtown, Connecticut.
 He attended Trinity College, where he excelled as a member of the football team, playing nearly every position at one time or another.

 He was a nationally syndicated sports columnist, appearing in a variety of publications.
 He worked as sports editor of the New York Sun.